-Following graduate study for Elton at Potomac University, the Wallaces traveled to Vietnam in 1946, where they spent the next nine years.
-Following this they went to the Philippines to work at Philippine Union College, now Adventist University of the Philippines, for the next seven years.
-Elton chaired the department of theology and served as pastor of the college church, and she taught voice and piano and directed choirs.
+Following graduate study for Elton at Potomac University, the Wallaces traveled to Vietnam in 1946, leaving after nine years to work at Philippine Union College, now Adventist University of the Philippines.
+Elton chaired the department of theology and served as pastor of the college church, and Evelyn taught voice and piano and directed choirs for the next seven years.

-In both Vietnam and the U.S., they sang frequently as vocal soloists and in duets, and he played as a violinist and directed a men's chorus, something he did wherever they worked.
-In this instance he founded and conducted a chorus named The Ambassadors, which continues today as an award-winning mixed choir at the university.
+In both Vietnam and the U.S., they sang frequently as vocal soloists and in duets, and he played violin and directed a men's chorus, something he did wherever they worked.
+At AUP he founded and conducted a chorus named The Ambassadors, which continues today as an international award-winning choir.

-From 1980 to 1990, he served as the first president of Adventist University of Central Africa, an institution founded to serve the needs of French-speaking Africa, and she led out in establishing a music program.
-In 1985, they were honored with the Charles Elliot Weniger Award for Excellence at the General Conference Session in New Orleans, Louisiana.
+From 1980 to 1990, he served as the first president (rector) of Adventist University of Central Africa, an institution founded to serve the needs of French-speaking Africa, and she led out in establishing a music program.
+In 1985 they were honored with the Charles Elliot Weniger Award for Excellence at the General Conference Session in New Orleans, Louisiana.

 After returning to continue his work at AUCA, he officiated at the funeral for American Dian Fossey in Rwanda in 1986.
 Fossey, who was known worldwide for her twenty years of work with and study of gorillas, was murdered by unknown assailants.
 Wallace and others from the nearby university had befriended her.